 Backup the database before and after the upgrade, then you have a snapshot of the company database for each stage.

-Since the B1H 9.1 PL05, the migration wizard can conduct the schema migration and upgrade in one single wizard
+Since SAP Business One 9.1, version for SAP HANA PL05, the migration wizard can conduct the schema migration and upgrade in one single wizard

 6. Migrate SAP Business One Databases from SQL Server to SAP HANA